 Dog training has the basic objective of teaching a dog to obey certain commands and perform specific tricks.
-Dog training is also known as dog training or canine training.
+Dog training is also known as canine training.
 Dog training includes aspects such as socialization, identification, obedience, therapy and training.
-There are different approaches used for dog training and there are different trainers.
+There are different approaches used for stubborn dog training and there are different trainers.

 The main goal of dog training is to teach a dog how to behave appropriately and quickly.
 Dog training is a behavioral process that makes dogs what they are and how they should be.
 The training involved changes the dog’s behavior and can last for months or years.
 In the early stages of dog training, a trained pet dog may be able to respond to commands and perform simple tricks such as walking, jumping, chewing, running and playing fetch.
 However, mastery of basic dog obedience depends on consistent application over a period of time.